 Rachael Writes about Her International Debut as Religion Specialist

-In a December 2018 column about her decades of work, Rachel describes the journalistic challenges of covering religion for a global audience.
+In a December 2018 column about her decades of work, Rachael describes the journalistic challenges of covering religion for a global audience.
 The column, which was published on the Australian Broadcasting Corporation (ABC) website, begins with her assignment to cover the Centennial of the Parliament of the World’s Religions in 1993 in Chicago.

 It was 1993 and I was in Chicago to cover the Parliament of the World’s Religions, where 8,000 people from every imaginable religion and country pledged to live in harmony.
 It was exactly 100 years since the original Parliament was held at the 1893 Chicago World’s Fair when swamis, gurus and spiritual leaders came to America for the first time.